juandavidzuluaga/doc-otobo-user/Documetation by Ayté/Admin_Area/AdminArea.rst

 Capability to Send Ticket Notifications Only During Working Hours
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A new option has been added to the ticket notification settings.
-Now, within the recipients section, an additional field named "Calendar" is displayed.
+Now, within the recipient's section, an additional field named "Calendar" is displayed.

 .. figure:: images/Notification_1.jpg
    :alt: Recipient block configuration